gethynellis/Databricks/readme.md

 ### Introduction to Azure Databricks

-This is the labs for a four day course on Azure Databricks
+This is the labs for a four-day course on Azure Databricks.
+It is evolving and updating continuously.